Marital Conflict Solved

 Seek to Comfort & Soothe, Not to Be Right

-• This page describes one of the worst and most dangerous misunderstandings that couples have.
+• This page describes one of the couples’ worst and most dangerous misunderstandings.

 • Inner reality: Experiencing self-doubt and psychic pain.